CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 What about vaccines?

-Most vaccines are safe.
+Most vaccines are well tolerated.
 Some may contain gelatin (MMR, varicella, shingles).
-Discuss with your allergist - alternatives or pre-treatment may be available.
+Discuss with your allergist — alternatives or pre-treatment may be available.

-VectorShield helps you scan products, check medications, and track reactions - all personalized to your sensitivity level.
+VectorShield helps you scan products, check medications, and stay organized — personalized to your sensitivity level.